MARKET SNAPSHOT: Dow Futures Tumble More Than 100 Points As Mood For Risk Sours

 See Thomas Kee on: To make money in oil, listen to prices more than news (http://www.marketwatch.com/story/to-make-money-in-oil-listen-to-prices-more-than-news-2017-11-14)

 Meanwhile, concerns over the progress of U.S. tax reform in Washington were lingering on Wednesday, after a report Tuesday that Republican senators are strongly considering adding a repeal of Obamacare's individual insurance mandate (http://www.marketwatch.com/story/senate-republicans-strongly-consider-adding-obamacare-mandate-repeal-to-tax-bill-report-2017-11-14) to a new version of their tax bill.
-That was pressing on the U.S. dollar -- the ICE Dollar Index dropped 0.3% to 93.538.
+That was pressing on stocks and the U.S. dollar.

+U.S. President Donald Trump has said he will make a "major statement" now that he is back in Washington from his trip to Asia.
+At the start of the week, he said an announcement on trade and a wrap-up from his meetings on the trip would come Wednesday (http://www.marketwatch.com/story/trump-teases-trade-announcement-to-be-announced-wednesday-2017-11-12), but has since said, "Time and date to be set" in a post to Twitter (https://twitter.com/realDonaldTrump/status/930320191699017730).

 Read:Here's what happens if Obamacare mandate is repealed, as Senate is considering (http://www.marketwatch.com/story/heres-what-happens-if-obamacare-mandate-is-repealed-as-senate-is-considering-2017-11-14)